Dynamite (Westlife song): Background

-"Dynamite" is the third single released from their upcoming album Spectrum and like the previous two singles from the album was written by Ed Sheeran, Steve Mac and Andrew Wyatt.
+"Dynamite" is the third single released from their album Spectrum and like the previous two singles from the album was written by Ed Sheeran, Steve Mac and Andrew Wyatt.
 Steve also produced the single, his third one from Spectrum.
 Remixes of "Dynamite" were produced by Red Triangle and band member Mark Feehily, marking the first time Mark has ever had a production credit on Westlife song.

 In an interview, the band said, “Dynamite has got such an enchanting melody that starts off subtly and ends up quite big and euphoric.
 It’s about how falling in love creates such glow and light in someone’s life that it literally lights up the world around them.
-It’s an upbeat, fresh summer song and you could say it reflects the energy of our comeback.
-This is our third single that has been co-written by Ed Sheeran.
-It has been amazing to work with him and he really has put his stamp on our upcoming album Spectrum."
+It’s an upbeat, fresh summer song and you could say it reflects the energy of our comeback."

-This is believed to be their one hundred and twenty-ninth original recorded song and their one hundred and ninety-seventh overall song that they released.
-This is the band's thirty-fifth single overall and twenty-ninth single to be released in the United Kingdom.
-This is their seventh time to release a third single from an album from "Flying Without Wings" (1999), "What Makes a Man" (2000), "Bop Bop Baby" (2001), "Obvious" (2004), "Amazing" (2006), and "Something Right" (2008 and in some territories only).
-This is their first time since their debut in 1999 ("Flying Without Wings") to have a third single before an album release.
-This is the thirtieth song appearance to be included in a studio album and tenth single released co-written by Steve Mac for the band.
-This is the sixty-ninth Westlife song and twentieth Westlife single produced by Mac.
-This is the first official single by Westlife not to have a physical and a CD format release.
-This is also the first Westlife single not to have an official single image cover for its original mix or version.